darchr/gem5art/docs/disks.md

   shared/
-    post-installation.sh: generic shell script that is executed after Ubuntu is installed preseed.cfg: preseeded configuration to install Ubuntu
+    post-installation.sh: generic shell script that is executed after Ubuntu is installed preseed.cfg: pre-seeded configuration to install Ubuntu
 ```

 <a name="customizingVM"></a>
 #### i.
 Customizing the VM (Virtual Machine)
-In `[disk-name].json`, following variables are available to customize the VM:
+In `[disk-name].json`, following variables are available to customize the VM (to be used for the disk building process):

 | Variable         | Purpose     | Example  |
 | ---------------- |-------------|----------|